 • Business activities if it is relevant to your policy or claim

-• Credit history, credit score, sanctions/PEP check result and information received from various anti-fraud databases about you.
+• Credit history, credit score, sanctions/politically exposed person (PEP) check result and information received from various anti-fraud databases about you.

 • Identifiers assigned to your computer or other internet connected device including your Internet Protocol (IP) address